If you are planning to migrate from Drupal to WordPress, this blog will help you make an informed decision.

 Once you’ve chosen a theme, install and activate it on your WordPress site.
 You can then customize the theme settings and design to match your brand.

 WordPress is a powerful platform that offers many features and options for customizing your website.
 Take advantage of these features by installing plugins and optimizing your site for search engines.

 There are many free and paid plugins available for WordPress that can help you enhance your website’s functionality and improve its performance.
-Some popular plugins include Yoast SEO for search engine optimization, Jetpack for security and performance, and Contact Form 7 for creating custom forms.
+Some popular plugins include All in One SEO for search engine optimization, Jetpack for security and performance, and WPForms for creating custom forms.

 Even though we have included the steps you need in Drupal to WordPress migration, it’s always a better idea to pick the experts to do the work for you.
 This ensures safe data transfer & smooth migration process.
 Even a tiny mistake in doing Drupal to WordPress migration can cost you long-term damage.

 But, you don’t have to worry about that.

 Seahawk is dedicated & passionate about WordPress.
 We are fully white-label WordPress service providers and provide PRO WordPress Services for revolutionary pricing at $70-100 per hour retail for our partners.

 From WordPress support to UI design and hacked site repairs to WordPress outsourcing, we take care of all on your behalf.
 Our retention services that prevent customer churn for web hosts make us unique in the market.